I really dislike getting gift cards over the holidays…

 … but I love that everyone else gets them.
 Because then it means they try to sell them.

-And that means I get to buy gift cards at a huge discount on sites like Raise.
+And that means I get to buy gift cards at a huge discount on gift card marketplaces sites.

 I use Gift Card Granny to do my research because they aggregate data from different marketplaces, including Raise.
 They have a comprehensive list of cards, their leaderboard and historical tracking is kind of useful, and it’s easy to navigate.
 They don’t sell any cards themselves, they get referral commissions when you buy a card through their site.

-Every so often, I load up Gift Card Granny, look at the popular gift cards and biggest drops, and buy them for the places we regularly spend money.
-Gift Card Granny searches 13 sites, including the bigger marketplaces like ABC Gift Cards, Raise, CardCash, Cardpool, SaveYa, and GiftCardZen. (they’re not the only one, for the longest time I was using search site named CardBear)
+Every so often, I load up Raise, look at the popular gift cards and biggest drops, and buy them for the places we regularly spend money.

 How Big Are These Savings?